 Union Avenue Gateway and Park: The Gateway and Park are located between Union Avenue and the University buildings.
 The park, made possible by the Mount Union Woman's Club, contains two lakes, walks, a bridge, trees and shrubbery.
-A brick entrance, erected by the class of 1893, marks the approach from Union Avenue van den Eynden Hall (1928): Located at 136 Hartshorn St. and formerly known as the Administration Annex, the building was named in 1990 in recognition of the late Howard and Kathryn van den Eynden of Shaker Heights, Ohio.
-The building was the gift of an anonymous donor in 1940.
-Prior to that time it housed the Phi Kappa Tau fraternity, and from 1942-1962 it served as the college Student Union and a residence hall.
-The building now houses The Center for Global Education and The Center for Public Service.
+A brick entrance, erected by the class of 1893, marks the approach from Union Avenue.